Duration Calculator

 Batch mode

-For film-scoring and post-production, batch mode tabulates every standard note value at a given tempo in one pass.
-At 120 BPM, a whole note is 2000 ms (00:02.000), a quarter is 500 ms (00:00.500), a 32nd is 62.5 ms (00:00.063).
-Scan the list to find which division gets you closest to a hit point or sync mark — no division, no rounding, no spreadsheet.
+For film scoring and post-production, batch mode tabulates every standard note value at a given tempo in a single pass.
+At 120 BPM, a whole note is 2000 ms (00:02.000), a quarter is 500 ms (00:00.500), and a 32nd is 62.5 ms (00:00.063).
+Scan the list to find which division lands closest to a hit point or sync mark: no long division, no rounding, no spreadsheet.

 When to use it